 Prerequisites: MATH 111, and MIS 320.
 Data validation, multilevel control break processing, sequential update, internal sort, and table handling are covered in detail.
 Programming development focuses on program structure, program logic, program style, and the programming process.
 One-level tables and multiple-level tables are covered extensively.
-Processing with sequential files and indexed sequential are covered extensively.
-Processing with sequential files and indexed files are discussed.
+Processing with sequential file and indexed sequential are covered extensively.
+Processing with sequential file and indexed file are discussed.
 Structured programming and modular programming techniques will be stressed to develop programming skills that will allow students to build workable business-oriented COBOL programs.
 (F)